 Both the custom phrase that appears before the “dot” and the domain extension should be taken into account when selecting a domain.
 The domain extension is bold in these instances.

 .com,.net,.info,.co, and.org are the most popular domain extensions.
 Many websites use them since they were the first domain extensions ever created.
 Because they are the most identifiable, they are also in high demand.

 However, you may now register hundreds of brand-new generic top-level domains (gTLDs) domain extensions.
 Today, you may select domain extensions that are very related to your brand, like:

 You must come up with a branded term that goes before the “dot” while selecting a domain name for your website.
-As an addition to that you’ll need to select a domain extension from the options currently available.
+In addition to that, you’ll need to select a domain extension from the options currently available.